What Is a Dab and How Is It Abused?

 If addiction to dabbing and/or other marijuana use is suspected, the individual or loved one should seek an evaluation by an experienced professional.

-With research-based care, substance use disorder treatment programs can help clients stop dabbing and avoid relapse.
+With research-based care, substance addiction treatment centers in Orange County can help clients stop dabbing and avoid relapse.